gmofishsauce/y4/asm/README.md

 \#include any "rules" as described in the documentation for customasm--the script takes care of all that.

+The only command line option is -o output to provide a different name for the output.

 ## Source

 Source files are named *.y4a (YARC-4 assembler).

 ## Output

-The binary result file is written to y4.out.
+The binary result file is written to `y4.out` unless overridden with -o.

-## TODO

-Create a disassembler.
-Create a few tests that assemble source code, run the disassembler, and verify that the results match the original source code.